-Match lists support aliases but not individual license plate styles.
-If you want to add a license plate style to a match list, first assign an alias to the license plate style.
-See Group license plate styles into aliases on page 49.
-Next, add the alias to the match list.
-See Edit match lists on page 45.
+Match lists support registration numbers, aliases and vehicle properties, but not individual license plate styles.
+If you want to include a specific license plate style in a match list, first create an alias for it.
+Then, add that alias to the list.
+See Assign alias to license plate styles.
+See Edit match lists.